Signed in as:

-Power problems on your computer can include a failing power supply, a faulty AC adapter, a bad power cord - or something as simple as forgetting to turn the machine on.
+Power problems on your PC can include a failing power supply, a faulty AC adapter, a bad power cord - or something as simple as forgetting to turn the machine on.

-Signs of a failing computer power supply include a computer that locks up or fails on startup, rebooting at unexpected moments, overheating, hdd won't spin.
+Some signs of a failing computer power supply include a computer that locks up or fails on startup, rebooting at unexpected moments, overheating, or a hard drive that won't spin.
 And a faulty computer power supply or power port can be a serious problem - but before you panic, let's try ruling out some easy power supply fixes.

 Chief causes of PC power failure include equipment failure, an accident involving the computer or - in rare instances - even a direct hit by lightning.
 Many power system issues also result from brownouts or power surges - or are the result of static buildup from activities as simple as vacuuming a carpet.

 At Olympia Computer, we can diagnose your current power supply and let you know if a replacement is needed.